theamazingnater/ProjectSources/README.md

 # How do I use these?
 This way of uploading files is confusing.
 Usually a folder for a thing I made has an assembled version of it.
 Download that and insert it if you don't want to figure out how everything works.

+# What's this subfolder inside this folder with the same name as the main script only with a "scripts" next to it?
+That right there is the scripts that goes inside the main script.

 # Things included:
 Tiny ROBLOXian Clone Tool Remake